Home » Blog » Car » Car Lifestyle » Reduce Car Costs This Winter with These 5 Tips

 Reducing any staccato driving habits can really reduce your carbon footprint too.
 Read up on these defensive driving skills that not only help keep you safe but help you drive well.
 Safer and smarter driving can only be a good thing for your fuel consumption and the environment.

-2. Empty your trunk
+2. Empty your boot and reduce car costs

 3. Dress well

 You know that pure wool jacket you never get to wear because it’s usually so hot in Australia?
 Now’s the time to wear it.
-Because even though temperatures seldom drop below five degrees, nearly all of us still pop on the heater on for early morning/evening drives.
+Because eventhough temperatures seldom drop below five degrees, nearly all of us still pop on the heater on for early morning/evening drives.

-4. Choose car insurance wisely and reduce costs
+5. Choose car insurance wisely and reduce costs

 Knowing how to choose the right car insurance plan can help you save many dollars every month.
 Read our article on how to save money on car insurance to get the inside scoop.